 However we strongly recommend to not skip the numerical simulations part.
 Following it will help you to develop intuition about how the topological systems behave.
 The numerical simulations can also serve as an extremely useful tool helping both in experiments and theory.

-To get going with the simulations, you will need to get access to computational software.
+To get going with the simulations, you will need to get the computational software.
+Specifically you need: